himanshik21/Editor/README.md

 # Markdown Editor

 A simple Markdown editor with a live preview built using React.
 This application allows users to write markdown text in an editor and instantly preview the formatted output.
-The editor also supports dark mode and a manual refresh button for updating the preview.
+The editor also supports dark mode and simultaneously updating the preview.

 ## Features